Who are we?

 We are a non-profit organization that provides an opportunity for people of all ages to learn contemporary, traditional and historic English dances in a creative, fun-filled environment.

 Our classes are a great place to learn new or fine tune existing dance skills.
 We hold weekly classes during our Fall and Winter terms.
 Our advanced class meets twice a month throughout the year.
-It is a place for more experienced dancers to focus on mastering complex dances.
+It is a place for more experienced dancers to focus on dancing well and learning more complex dances.

 Dances vary from simple to challenging and are taught by talented instructors.
 Beginners are always welcome to join our general class as our experienced instructors will ease them into learning the patterns and steps that make for joyful dancing experiences.
 Partners are encouraged but not necessary as we dance in non-gendered sets.